English Comprehension

 Clowns Just Wanna Have Fun

-When I was a young child many, many, many years ago, clowns made people laugh and have fun, especially children.
+When I was a young child, many, many, many years ago, clowns made people laugh and have fun, especially children.
 The first clown I remember was Clarabell the Clown from The Howdy Doody Show.
-It was a kid’s show on TV from 1947 to 1960.
+It was a kids’ show on TV from 1947 to 1960.
 It is one of the fond memories of my childhood.
 Clarabell wore a striped, baggy costume.
-He never spoke but just communicated with mime or by honking one of two horns labelled “Yes” or “No”.
+He never spoke; he communicated by miming or by honking one of two horns labelled “Yes” or “No”.
 Clarabell spoke only once at the end of the last show when he whispered, “Goodbye, kids.”
 Those were indeed the days when clowns were only there to entertain children.

 Clowns

-Then, something happened to change my feelings about clowns.
+Then something happened that changed my feelings about clowns.
 When I was nine, my mother took me to a parade.
 At that parade, there were members of the Shriners, a club for men who volunteered in the community with charitable organizations.
-Many of them dressed as clowns, and some of them were riding little motorbikes.
+Many of them dressed as clowns, and some rode little motorbikes.

 Suddenly, one of the clowns grabbed me from the crowd and carried me over to their float.
 Well, I was terrified.
 The float was moving down the street, leaving my mother behind.
 I later discovered that the clown was my uncle, Jack, but I had no way of knowing that at the time.
 That was the moment when my love of clowns ended.
 I’m not afraid of clowns, but I don’t trust them.